yuanqi99/sd-image-variations-diffusers/README.md

 - **Batch:** 6 x 4 = 24
 - **Learning rate:** warmup to 0.0001 for 1,000 steps and then kept constant

-Training was done using a [modified version of the original Stable Diffusion training code]((https://github.com/justinpinkney/stable-diffusion)
+Training was done using a [modified version of the original Stable Diffusion training code]((https://github.com/justinpinkney/stable-diffusion), the original version of the weights is [here](https://huggingface.co/lambdalabs/stable-diffusion-image-conditioned).

 # Uses